arkhn/fhir-river/README.md

-# FHIR River / Pyrog
+# FHIR River & Pyrog

 > Standardize healthcare data to FHIR

 [![Arkhn](./static/arkhn_product.svg)](https://arkhn.org/)
 [![GitHub license](https://img.shields.io/badge/License-Apache%202.0-blue.svg?style=for-the-badge)](./LICENSE)

+Pyrog and River are user-friendly tools that make your data standardization easier and faster

-Using **Pyrog**, you can manage any data sources including medical softwares to extract, transform, and load this data in a unified standard database in FHIR.
-Pyrog is a user-friendly tool that makes your data processing easier and faster.
+Using **Pyrog**, you can represent the data from any data sources in the FHIR standard.

-Using **River**, ...
+Using **River** and your Pyrog mappings, you can ETL your data, from a data source to a FHIR data warehouse.

 ![source_view](./static/source_view.png)